open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-For each measure add a `ClimateMeasure` object to the `environment.climateMeasures` array, setting it's `.type` according to the matching code in the open climateMeasuresType codelist and mapping the further explanation to its `.description`.
+1. For each measure, add a `ClimateMeasure` object to the `environment.climateMeasures` array, set its `.type` according to the open climateMeasuresType codelist and map any further explanation to its `.description`.

-If there is an accompanying document publish in `documents`, with `.documentType` set to 'climateMeasures' and include a short description and/or a link to a document providing details.
-If the details are part of a more general document indicate the relevant section of the document using `.pageStart` and `.pageEnd`.
+2. If there is an accompanying document, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'climateMeasures'.
 ```json
 {
   "environment": {